ubccr/xdmod/docs/configuration.md

 We recommend setting `innodb_file_per_table = On` for your XDMoD instance but it is not required.
 This setting helps to control the size of the database files and provides a minor speed up for InnoDB tables.
-It is important to not that setting `innodb_file_per_table` to `On` is a global setting that will affect all databases on the database server not just XDMoD related databases.
+It is important to note that setting `innodb_file_per_table` to `On` is a global setting that will affect all databases on the database server not just XDMoD related databases.